KaufmanDeveloper/kaufman-personal-site/cooking-posts/fifty-states.md

 **Chicago Style Hot Dogs**

 I wanted to make my own half sour pickles for this referencing [this video](https://youtu.be/vD6XWXj9l8Q), again getting some inspo from Bon Appetit.
-Unfortunately I did something wrong, maybe because I didn't include garlic with the brine or I got the salinity wrong, but the pickles came out super gross, and I don't think it's worth trying again.
+Unfortunately I did something wrong, maybe because I didn't include garlic with the brine or I got the salinity wrong, but the pickles came out super gross, and I don't think I care to try it again.

 But regardless the chicago style hot dogs were really good that I made, failed pickles aside!
 Probably my favorite learning here was that steaming hot dog buns is worth the effort.